liuworkgit/File-Storage-System-Project/README.md

 This application is a **text-based adventure game** with some minor point-and-click elements.
 The GUI will be a simple screen with text and interactive elements like buttons and text input.
 The story features the player as a tourist visiting a mysterious town and discovering the dark secret behind it.
-Gaming people will use this application.
+This application is meant for people who enjoy story games.

 In my free time, I enjoy playing games, particularly story-based ones.
 Hence, I chose to make a game for my term project.